Resident Evil

-Resident Evil, known as Biohazard (バイオハザード, Baiohazādo) in Japan, is a Japanese horror game series and media franchise created by Capcom.
-It consists of survival horror, third-person shooter and first-person shooter games, with players typically surviving in environments inhabited by zombies and other mutated creatures.
-The franchise has expanded into media including a live-action film series, animated films, television series, comic books, novels, audiobooks, and merchandise.
-Resident Evil is among the highest-grossing horror franchises.
+Resident Evil, also known as Biohazard (バイオハザード, Baiohazādo) in Japan, is a Japanese horror game series and media franchise created by Capcom.
+It consists of survival horror, third-person shooter, and first-person games, with players typically surviving in environments inhabited by zombies and other mutated creatures.
+The franchise has expanded into media including a live-action film series, animated films, television series, comic books, novels, audio dramas, and merchandise.
+With over 213 million video game copies sold worldwide as of June 2026, Resident Evil is Capcom's best-selling franchise, the tenth best-selling video game franchise, the bestselling horror game franchise, and one of the highest-grossing horror media franchises.

-The first Resident Evil game was created by Shinji Mikami and Tokuro Fujiwara for PlayStation, and released in 1996.
-It is credited for defining the survival horror genre and returning zombies to popular culture.
+The first Resident Evil game was created by Shinji Mikami and Tokuro Fujiwara for PlayStation, and was released in 1996.
+It is credited with defining the survival horror genre and returning zombies to popular culture.
 With Resident Evil 4 (2005), the franchise shifted to more dynamic shooting action, popularizing the now-ubiquitous "over-the-shoulder" third-person view in action-adventure games.

-The franchise returned to survival horror with Resident Evil 7: Biohazard (2017) and Resident Evil Village (2021), which used a first-person perspective.
-Capcom has also released four Resident Evil remakes: Resident Evil (2002), Resident Evil 2 (2019), Resident Evil 3 (2020) and Resident Evil 4 (2023).
-Resident Evil is Capcom's best-selling franchise and the best-selling horror game series, with over 170 million copies sold worldwide as of March 2025.
-The ninth main game, Resident Evil Requiem, is scheduled for release on February 27, 2026.
+The franchise returned to survival horror with Resident Evil 7: Biohazard (2017) and Resident Evil Village (2021), which both used a first-person perspective.
+Capcom has also released four Resident Evil remakes: Resident Evil (2002), Resident Evil 2 (2019), Resident Evil 3 (2020) and Resident Evil 4 (2023), with a remake of Resident Evil – Code: Veronica (2000) releasing in 2027.
+The ninth and most recent main installment, Resident Evil Requiem, was released in 2026.

-The first Resident Evil film was released in 2002, starring Milla Jovovich.
-It was followed by five sequels and a reboot, Welcome to Raccoon City (2021).
-The films received mostly negative reviews, but have grossed more than $1.2 billion, making Resident Evil the third-highest-grossing video game film series.
+A live-action film adaptation, similarly titled Resident Evil was released in 2002, written and directed by Paul W. S. Anderson.
+It spawned a franchise comprising five sequels and two reboots, Welcome to Raccoon City (2021) directed by Johannes Roberts and Resident Evil (2026) written and directed by Zach Cregger.
+A television series was developed by Netflix and aired for one season in 2022.
+The first seven films received negative reviews, while the 2026 film garnered critical acclaim and became the highest-rated film based on a video game on both Rotten Tomatoes and Metacritic.
+The films have altogether grossed more than $1.2 billion, making Resident Evil the third highest-grossing video game film series and the third highest-grossing horror film series.